All About Series | October 17, 2022

 Electric school buses charge in a parking lot.

-Over time, the savings electric school buses offer on operational expenses like fueling and maintenance add up and can offset the upfront price of the bus.
-In fact, the real lifetime cost of electric school buses can be much closer to that of their diesel-burning counterparts.
-And as batteries become cheaper and the industry achieves efficiencies of scale in manufacturing, the total cost of ownership (TCO) – the combination of the initial purchase cost and costs over time – of an electric school bus is expected to equal that of diesel buses in the second half of this decade.
+Fortunately, over time the savings ESBs offer on operational expenses like fueling and maintenance add up and can offset the upfront purchase price of the bus.
+And as batteries become less expensive and the industry achieves efficiencies of scale in manufacturing in the second half of this decade, the total cost of ownership (TCO) – the combination of the initial purchase cost and costs over time – of ESBs is expected to equal that of diesel-burning school buses.

 With subsidy programs available, the total cost of ownership for many electric school bus purchases is already on par with diesel-burning school buses.